-Risks Related to the Offering, Ownership of Our ADSs and Our Status as a Non-U.S. Company with Foreign Private Issuer Status
+Risks Related to Ownership of Our ADSs and Our Status as a Non-U.S. Company with Foreign Private

-There has been no market for our ADSs prior to the U.S. offering and an active and liquid market for our securities may fail to develop, which could harm the market price of our ADSs.
+There has been no market for our ADSs prior to our initial public offering of our ADSs in the United States, and an active and liquid market for our securities may fail to develop, which could harm the market price of our ADSs.

-Although our ordinary shares have been traded on Euronext Paris since mid-2015, there has been no public market on a U.S. national securities exchange for our ADSs in the United States.
-Although we anticipate that our ADSs will be approved for listing on the Nasdaq Global Market, an active trading market for our ADSs may never develop or be sustained following the offering.
-The offering price of our ADSs was determined through negotiations between us and the underwriters based on a number of factors.
-This offering price may not be indicative of the market price of our ADSs after the offering.
-In the absence of an active trading market for our ADSs, investors may not be able to sell their ADSs at or above the offering price or at the time that they would like to sell.
+Although our ordinary shares have been traded on Euronext Paris since mid-2015, prior to our initial public offering of our ADSs in the United States in October 2023 there was no public market on a U.S. national securities exchange for our ADSs.
+An active trading market for our ADSs may never develop or be sustained.
+In the absence of an active trading market for our ADSs, investors may not be able to sell their ADSs at a desired offering price or at the time that they would like to sell.